Ministers and Staff

 music@uudavis.org Part time.

-Music Director, LuAnn Higgs, (Formerly Pianist & Digital Audio Choral Technician) a Davis native, is Director of the Davis Children’s Chorale and interim accompanist for the Davis Community Chorale.
+Music Director, LuAnn Higgs, a Davis native, is Director of the Davis Youth Choir and accompanist for the Davis Community Chorale.
 She can be found as a Staff Accompanist for California State University Sacramento, where she frequently vocal directs the Department of Theatre and Dance’s musical productions.
 She is also the Director of the Congregation B’nai Israel High Holy Day Choir in Sacramento.
 She has completed some years of study at UC Davis, CSU Sacramento, and at die Hochschule der Musik und darstellende Kunst in Vienna, but her main influence and muse was pianist Louise Savage, currently of Boulder, Colorado, whom she studied with for many years.
 In Davis, you may have seen her on the stage in many Davis Comic Opera Company productions, also as accompanist for “Citizens Who Care” fundraisers.
 LuAnn teaches both voice and piano privately in her home studio in Sacramento.

 Juuliebells Handbell & Handchime Co-Director: Linda Birse